-Sometimes the way other people behave can cause us to be concerned about fraudulent conduct.
+Sometimes people's actions can cause us to be concerned about fraudulent conduct.
 Below are some warning signs that may indicate potential fraudulent activity:

-- Significant and unexplained changes in behaviour. - Transactions that take place at an unexpected time, are unusual in frequency or amount, or involve unexpected recipients. - Internal controls not being properly enforced or being overridden. - Discrepancies in accounting records, purchase orders or invoices, or unexplained items appearing in reconciliations. - Missing documents, or only photocopied documents are available when an original is required. - Inconsistent, vague or implausible responses to enquiries. - Discrepancies between paperwork and verbal explanations. - Missing inventories of physical assets. - Excessive voids or credits. - Alterations or other unusual inaccuracies in documents. - A person appears to exercise excessive control of a process from start to finish, with no segregation of duties - A person is resistant to others taking over, seeing their work, or avoids taking time off.
+- Significant and unexplained changes in behaviour. - Unexpected times; transactions that are unusual in frequency or amount, or involve unexpected recipients. - Internal controls not being properly enforced or being overridden. - Discrepancies in accounting records, purchase orders or invoices, or unexplained items appearing in reconciliations. - Missing documents, or only photocopied documents are available when an original is required. - Inconsistent, vague or implausible replies to enquiries. - Discrepancies between paperwork and verbal explanations. - Missing inventories of physical assets. - Excessive voids or credits. - Alterations or other unusual inaccuracies in documents. - The appearance a person has excessive control of a process from start to end, without segregation of duties. - Resistance from a person to others taking over, seeing their work, or taking time off. - Deliberate failure to register for VAT or the HMRC Construction Industry Scheme (CIS). - Request for payment to be made to a country or geographic location different from where a person resides or conducts their business.